 On 11 March 2008, a new ensemble re-forecast suite has been implemented to estimate the model climatological distribution (see Hagedorn, 2008 for a description of the system).
 The re-forecast suite is based on 11-member ensembles, integrated with the same model version used in the operational EPS, and run twice weekly (on Mondays and Thursdays) for the same calendar day over the past 20 years (in 2014, from 1994 to 2013).
-Thus, every week 440 ensemble members $((11+11)\times 20)$ can be accessed to estimate the model climatology and/or for further calibration purposes.
+Thus, every week 440 ensemble members $((11+11) \times 20)$ can be accessed to estimate the model climatology and/or for further calibration purposes.
 The initial conditions for the re-forecasts are defined by ERA-Interim analyses (Dee et al., 2011).
 Re-forecasts are used to generate some operational medium-range (e.g. the Extreme Forecast Index) and monthly products.

 The first EPS configurations were designed on the notion that forecast uncertainty is dominated by error or uncertainty in the initial conditions (see Harrison et al., 1999).
 This was consistent with studies that show that, when two operational forecasts differ, it is usually differences in the analyses rather than differences in model formulation that are critical to explaining this difference.
 Later on it was recognized that random model errors due to physical parameterizations and the effects of subgrid-scale processes could affect the forecast quality too.
-Two schemes are used to represent model uncertainties in the EPS since November 2010: (i) the Stochastically Perturbed Parameterization Tendencies scheme (SPPT) and (ii) the Stochastic Kinetic Energy Backscatter scheme (SKEB).
-They simulate the effect on forecast quality of random model errors due to physical processes and subgrid-scale effects.
+Model uncertainties are represented in the EPS with the Stochastically Perturbed Parameterization Tendencies scheme (SPPT).
+It simulates the effect on forecast uncertainty of random model errors due to the parametrized physical processes.

 The SPPT scheme was first implemented in October 1998 and referred to originally as stochastic physics (Buizza et al., 1999b).
-The scheme perturbs the tendencies by terms that are given by a random pattern times the net parameterized physics tendencies.
+The scheme perturbs the tendencies by terms that are given by a random pattern times the net parameterized physics tendencies less the diagnosed clear-sky heating rate.
 The random pattern varies horizontally and with time; each ensemble member uses a different realisation of the random pattern.
-Two major revisions of the SPPT scheme took place in September 2009 (Palmer et al., 2009) and in November 2010.
+Three major revisions of the SPPT scheme took place in September 2009 (Palmer et al., 2009), in November 2010 and in June 2018.
 As in the original scheme, tendency perturbations are given by a multiplicative noise term based on the net parameterized physics tendencies.
 In the revised SPPT scheme, the random pattern that defines the perturbations varies smoothly in space and time in contrast to the original scheme.
 The random numbers at a grid point are given by a truncated Gaussian distribution.
-The pattern is defined as the sum of three independent random patterns with horizontal correlation scales of 500, 1000 and 2000 km and correlation time scales of 6h, 3d and 30d, respectively.
-The standard deviation of the three patterns decreases with increasing spatial and temporal scale from 0.52 to 0.18 and finally to 0.06.
-In November 2016, a global constraint was introduced in SPPT that modifies the perturbations in such a way that the global integral of the perturbed physics tendency is equal to the global integral of the unperturbed physics tendency (Leutbecher et al., 2016).
+The pattern is defined as the sum of three independent random patterns with horizontal correlation scales of 500, 1000 and 2000 km and correlation time scales of 6 h, 3 d and 30 d, respectively.
+The standard deviation of the three patterns decreases with increasing spatial and temporal scale from 0.42 to 0.14 and finally to 0.048.
+In November 2016, a global constraint was introduced in SPPT that modifies the perturbations in such a way that the global integral of the perturbed physics tendency is equal to the global integral of the unperturbed physics tendency (Leutbecher et al., 2017).
 This global constraint reduces the precipitation minus evaporation imbalance generated by lack of humidity conservation in SPPT.
+In June 2018, the diagnosed clear-sky heating rate was removed from the net tendency that is perturbed by SPPT.
+This was done to avoid the strong diurnal cycle of the tendency perturbations documented by Leutbecher et al. (2017).
+In addition, the standard deviation of the random pattern was reduced by 20% to the current values in order to avoid overdispersion in the tropics in general and for the MJO in particular.